-The Initial Offer Period in respect of all other Share Classes shall continue until 23 May 2025 (or such shorter or longer period as the Manager may determine and notify to the Central Bank).
+The Initial Offer Period in respect of all other Share Classes shall continue until 5.00 p.m.
+(Irish time) on 23 May 2025 (or such shorter or longer period as the Manager may determine and notify the Central Bank).

-After the Initial Offer Period, the Fund will be continuously open for subscriptions on each Dealing Day.
+After the close of the relevant Initial Offer Period, the relevant classes will be continuously open for subscriptions on each Dealing Day.